pyparsing/pyparsing/CONTRIBUTING.md

 design, and intended developer experience as an embedded DSL.

-If you are using new Python features or changing usage of the Python stdlib, please check that they work as intended on prior versions of Python (currently back to Python 3.6.8).
+If you are using new Python features or changing usage of the Python stdlib, please check that they work as intended on prior versions of Python (currently back to Python 3.9).

 ## Some design points

-- Minimize additions to the module namespace.
+- **Minimize additions to the module namespace**.
 Over time, pyparsing's namespace has acquired a _lot_ of names.
   New features have been encapsulated into namespace classes to try to hold back the name flooding when importing pyparsing.

 - New operator overloads for ParserElement will need to show broad applicability, and should be related to parser construction.

-- Performance tuning should focus on parse time performance.
+- **Performance tuning should focus on parse time performance**.
 Optimizing parser definition performance is secondary.
+  (Note that builtin parse actions also run at parse time.)

 - New external dependencies will require substantial justification, and if included, will need to be guarded for `ImportError`s raised if the external module is not installed.